AmandineFlachs/finexial/BLOGPOST.md

 - Empowered Decision-Making: With easier access to financial insights, employees at all levels can make more informed, data-backed decisions, aligning their actions more closely with company financial goals.

 ### Looking Ahead
-While Finexial represents a significant step forward in making financial data more accessible, it's just the beginning.
+While Finexial represents a significant step forward in making financial data more accessible, faces some limitations.
+It occasionally generates inaccurate data due to model hallucinations (a common problem with LLMs) and struggles with table-only documents like P&L statements.
+These limitations necessitate cautious use alongside human expertise.
 Future developments could include:

 - Enhanced model performance through continuous evaluation and fine-tuning.
 - Exploration of smaller models for broader hardware compatibility and/or distillation.